 In our last blog, we focused on ways we’re able to help our clients use Google’s Display Ad network and their Google Adwords account to convert more of their website visits into actual sales — even after the buyer has initially abandoned their online shopping cart.
 In Part Two, we’re focused on Facebook’s efforts to achieve the same result.

-“Remarketing” is the process by which code is added to a brand’s website to track who visits and, at some point in time later, use a display ad to refer back to products users have already considered purchasing from that website — even after they’re long gone.
-Whereas Google’s display ads appear on its network and in search results, Facebook has gotten into the game as well, focusing on allowing advertisers to display right inside the newsfeed of the social network’s billions of users.
+“Remarketing” is the process by which code is added to a brand’s website to track who visits and, at some point in time later, use a display ad to refer back to services or products users have already considered purchasing from that website — even after they’re long gone.
+Whereas Google’s display ads appear on its network and in search results, Facebook has gotten into the game as well offering Facebook pixel, focusing on allowing advertisers to display right inside the newsfeed of the social network’s billions of users.
 As the saying goes, “If something online is made available for free, your eyeballs are the product.”

 Even more astonishing, Facebook can reach people who visit specific pages on your website and mimic those people to create audiences from its huge pool of social network users who haven’t yet visited your website but have followed interests like those users who have!

 Can you begin to see the potential here?

 Riverworks helps brands create custom audiences that match their marketing objectives, then craft relevant messages in ads depending on the type of audience targeted.
 For example, an audience for each major landing page or product category for a business.

 The point of all this?
 Getting them back to your website to complete a purchase or give over their email address to receive your email newsletter, as well as sourcing completely new people who’ll find your website worth visiting.
 By entering in the email addresses of people who already receive your newsletter, we can help you get more value from new customer acquisition campaigns by excluding the people you’re already reaching independently from Facebook ad campaigns.

 Here is a summary of several services we offer…